[Flynn's Lithium - BOB 2013 ARBA Convention]

 During my second year of law school, I took my ARBA Judge's exam at the 2011 ARBA National Convention in Indianapolis, Indiana.
 I passed on my first attempt and in early 2012 I became ARBA Judge #920.
 That year was a really a turning point for my herd as I jumped back into showing and became much more active at the national level.

 Currently my herd is almost exclusively blacks.
 I maintain a small number of chocolates.
 I am known to infrequently maintain a few dilutes.
-At this time I do not have any dilutes in my herd.
 As of right now, I do not show very often locally but I always attend the National Tan Show in the spring and the ARBA Convention in the fall.

 The surface color of a black tan should a uniform jet black carried deep toward the skin.
 Blacks are the most popular variety.
 The contrast between the sleek black coat and the tan factor really make this variety a standout and favorite amongst breeders.